-- i.
-For trade payables to related parties please refer note 43 - ii.
-Refer note 41 for dues to micro and small enterprises. - iii.
-The company's exposure to currency and liquidity risks related to trade payables are disclosed in Note 45 - iv.
+ii.
+Refer note 41 for dues to micro and small enterprises.

+iii.
+The Group's exposure to currency and liquidity risks related to trade payables are disclosed in Note 45 iv.
 Other creditor are non interest bearing and are normally settled in normal trade cycle.